This article has been updated to include 2022 information.

 - Employers with more than 2 employees: 0.0021 (or 0.21%) of total wages paid

 For employees, the tax rate is determined using annualized income tax rate charts divided by pay period, based on the hourly wage rates provided in the ordinance.
 The employee payroll tax is applied to total wages, after pre-tax deductions.
-Here are the employee rates:
+Here are the employee rates between July 1, 2021 and June 30, 2022:

-- An employee who earns minimum wage: Exempt from the Eugene employee payroll tax
+- An employee who earns less than $26,541 per year: Exempt from the Eugene employee payroll tax

 Self-employed individuals have the same rates as employers.
 But, the tax is calculated at a tax rate of 0.0021 of net earnings from self-employment.
 For self-employed persons with 1 – 2 employees, the rate is 0.0015 for the first $100,000 of net earnings.
 If a self-employed individual has no employees, they can use the reduced rate of 0.0015.